Tornadoes of 2017: March 12 (Brazil)

-March 24
+March 24 (United States)

 A total of 11 tornadoes impacted the states of Washington, Louisiana, Texas and Arkansas.
 The first tornado of the event was an EF0 tornado that struck the Vancouver, Washington suburb of Orchards, causing minor tree and property damage.
-Later that day, an EF2 occurred near Marshall, Texas and snapped or uprooted many trees, destroyed a metal outbuilding, damaged multiple carports, and ripped roofing off several residences.
-Another EF2 tornado passed near the town of Gibson, Arkansas and destroyed four mobile homes and damaged several others.
-A third EF2 ripped the roof off a house and caused heavy damage to other structures near Lonsdale, Arkansas as well.
-A large EF1 wedge tornado passed near Natchitoches, Louisiana and damaged a metal warehouse, a pool supply building, and several outbuildings and homes.
+Later that day, an EF2 occurred near Marshall, Texas, and snapped or uprooted many trees, destroyed a metal outbuilding, damaged multiple carports, and ripped roofing off several residences.
+Another EF2 tornado passed near the town of Gibson, Arkansas, and destroyed four mobile homes and damaged several others.
+A third EF2 ripped the roof off a house and caused heavy damage to other structures near Lonsdale, Arkansas, as well.
+A large EF1 wedge tornado passed near Natchitoches, Louisiana, and damaged a metal warehouse, a pool supply building, and several outbuildings and homes.
 Another EF1 near Stanley started out as a waterspout that moved ashore, lifting three boats out of the water; two were launched 250-300 yards (230–270 m) while the other was deposited in the back yard of a house.
 Several homes were also damaged by this tornado.
 No fatalities or serious injuries occurred as a result of this event.

-March 28–31
+March 28–31 (United States)

 A four-day outbreak of 39 tornadoes impacted the Southern United States and Mid-Atlantic regions.
-Most of these tornadoes were weak, though a few EF2 tornadoes occurred, including one that struck the town of Oakdale, Louisiana and caused considerable damage to homes and businesses.
-Another EF2 tornado near Midkiff, Texas snapped many power poles, displaced grain silos, and damaged an outbuilding.
+Most of these tornadoes were weak, though a few EF2 tornadoes occurred, including one that struck the town of Oakdale, Louisiana, and caused considerable damage to homes and businesses.
+Another EF2 tornado near Midkiff, Texas, snapped many power poles, displaced grain silos, and damaged an outbuilding.
 The most significant tornado of the event was an EF2 that struck parts of Chesapeake and Virginia Beach, Virginia, heavily damaging numerous homes, downing many trees, and partially destroying a church.
 In addition, several weak EF0 and EF1 tornadoes impacted parts of the Houston metro as well as the Dallas–Fort Worth metroplex, resulting in relatively minor damage.
 No fatalities or serious injuries occurred as a result of this outbreak.

 April

-There were 218 tornadoes reported in the United States in April, of which 215 were confirmed.
-Similar to the other months, April reached above average activity.
-The long-term monthly average is 155 tornado reports.